TIBCOSoftware/dovetail/src/ch02-04-implement.md

 > * Create a new flow to implement getIOUIssuedBy transaction
 > * We use "Custom Query" activity to query the ledger.
 This activity is **NOT blockchain agnostic**
 >    - define a input parameter "issuerId"
 >    - define blochchain specific query string, use _$paramName for input substitution, in this example, we use [Hyperledger Fabric CouchDB query syntax](https://hyperledger-fabric.readthedocs.io/en/release-1.3/couchdb_tutorial.html)

-   *** During the mapping of transaction response, you will notice tht "array." is underlined with a red line, it is a UI validation error because Project Dovetail™ Studio UI does not support function yet, the error has no impact to runtime.
-Function will be supported in the very near future.
+   --- During the mapping of transaction response, you will notice tht "array." is underlined with a red line, it is a UI validation error because Project Dovetail™ Studio UI does not support function yet, the error has no impact to runtime.
+Function will be supported in the very near future.---

 <p><video width="480" height="320" controls="controls">
     <source src="videos/getiouissuedby.mp4" type="video/mp4">